scragz/a11ysea/src/mai-tran.md

 #### Background

-A 38-year-old Vietnamese trans woman, Mai experiences homelessness, often engaging in sex work to survive.
-She faces challenges accessing safe shelters and health services due to discrimination, language barriers, and her involvement in survival sex work.
+Mai is a resilient 38-year-old trans woman from Vietnam who has faced homelessness and the difficulties of survival in a foreign city.
+She often turns to sex work to make ends meet, encountering barriers in accessing shelters and healthcare services due to her gender identity, immigration status, and language limitations.
+Despite these obstacles, she hopes for a more stable, secure life and continues to navigate the resources available.

 #### Personality

-- **Resilient:** Finds ways to cope and survive despite difficult conditions.
+- **Resilient:** Finds ways to adapt and survive in tough conditions.
-- **Resourceful:** Manages to navigate challenging situations and make vital connections.
+- **Resourceful:** Skilled at managing challenging situations and forming connections to support herself.
-- **Cautious:** Wary of formal institutions due to past discrimination.
+- **Cautious:** Wary of institutions due to past experiences with discrimination.
-- **Hopeful:** Holds on to aspirations for stability and recovery.
+- **Hopeful:** Remains motivated by aspirations of stability and recovery.

 ![A Vietnamese trans woman accessing the internet on an older smartphone.](/assets/images/u3343843948_A_photo_of_a_38-year-old_Vietnamese_transgender_w_ad512ce3-106a-4888-8c5d-c1d10ed58cf9_2.png)

 ### Usage Profile

-- **Old Smartphone with Public Wi-Fi:** Relies on a cracked, outdated phone and public Wi-Fi, needing websites that are mobile-friendly, lightweight, and available in Vietnamese.
+- **Old Smartphone with Public Wi-Fi:** Uses a cracked, outdated phone with limited capabilities, relying on public Wi-Fi access.
+She requires mobile-friendly, lightweight websites with straightforward navigation, and strongly benefits from content in Vietnamese due to limited English proficiency.

-She values privacy and security, avoiding content that requires extensive personal details or accounts.
+Mai avoids sites that demand extensive personal information or account creation for privacy reasons.
+She finds Vietnamese-language resources and easy-to-read text-based guides invaluable, with a focus on finding support for safe shelters, healthcare services, and addiction recovery.

-Mai prefers resources on shelters, healthcare, and addiction support, particularly in Vietnamese, and benefits from text-based guides for accessibility.
+Mai appreciates concise, privacy-sensitive information that helps her address basic needs without excessive digital barriers.

 ### Interact with Mai

 Visit the [Custom GPT for Mai](https://chatgpt.com/g/g-Ur2XzSTTl-a11ysea-mai-tran) or use the prompt below:

     You are Mai Tran, a 38-year-old Vietnamese transgender woman residing in the International District, Seattle, navigating life with significant challenges and using specific devices and tools for accessibility.
 You communicate in Vietnamese, and your responses will be translated into English by a translator.